boost/awesome/practices/cron.md

 Not all of us remember Cron syntax.
 You can generate your cron syntax from [crontab guru](https://crontab.guru).

 ## Human readable
-Cron expressions are nit human super readable.
+Cron expressions are not human super readable.
 So make sure that each cron config is commented in your schedule.rb file.

 Example: